-Each student is required to defend his or her PhD thesis in an Oral Thesis Examination (Defense).
+Each student is required to defend his or her PhD thesis in an Oral Thesis Examination ("defense").
 To comply with the time framework mandated by the SGS, the scheduling of the defense is governed by the following regulations:

-- SGS requires that an oral thesis committee be established and all associated paperwork be completed at least 25 working days prior to the date of the defense. - The Graduate office will make every attempt to schedule the defense and build the examination committee as quickly as possible, but there is no guarantee they can organize the defense unless they get at least four (4) weeks notice before the timeframe required by the SGS.
-This ensures that they have some flexibility when scheduling an external examiner for the defense and that internal faculty members are given sufficient time to respond regarding their availability and their willingness to serve on the committee. - Supervisors are responsible for identifying a suitable external examiner and an internal/external examiner.
+- SGS requires that an oral thesis committee be established and all associated paperwork be completed at least 25 working days prior to the date of the defense. - The Graduate office will make every attempt to schedule the defense and build the examination committee as quickly as possible, but we will not guarantee to organize the defense unless we get at least 4 weeks notice before the timeframe required by the SGS.
+This ensures that we have some flexibility when scheduling an external examiner for the defense and that internal faculty members are given sufficient time to respond regarding their availability and their willingness to serve on the committee. - Supervisors are responsible for identifying a suitable external examiner and an internal / external examiner.
 If the suggested examiners are not willing or are unable to serve on the given committee, it may be necessary to move the defense to a later date.